-In Terrazas V. Haig, supra, plaintiff made a declaratic of allegiance to Mexico and expressly renounced his Unite States nationality, The court recognized that plaintiff renunciatory declaration, standing alone, would not support finding of intent to relinquish United States nationality whe it stated:
+In Terrazas v.
+Haig, supra, plaintiff made a declaration of allegiance to Mexico and expressly renounced his United States nationality.
+The court recognized that plaintiff's renunciatory declaration, standing alone, would not support a finding of intent to relinquish United States nationality when it stated:

-..., we again have thoroughly reviewed the record and the district court's recent opinion and conclude that the government established by a preponderance of the evidence that, at the time plaintiff acquired the Certificate of Mexican Nationality, ne specifically intended to relinquish his United States citizensip.
+..., we again have thoroughly reviewed the record and the district court's recent opinion and conclude that the government established by a preponderance of the evidence that, at the time plaintiff acquired the Certificate of Mexican Nationality, he specifically intended to relinquish his United States citizensip.
 Of course, a party's specific intent to relinquish his citizenship rarely will be established by direct evidence.
-But, circumstantial evidence surrounding the commission of a voluntary act of expatriation may establish the requisite intent to 'relinquish citizenship.
+But, circumstantial evidence surrounding the commission of a voluntary act of expatriation may establish the requisite intent to relinquish citizenship.
 4/